Get News & Updates Directly To Your Inbox

 If either number is too high, it means that your blood vessels are under too much pressure.
 That can raise your risk for blood clots and other serious health problems.

-One method your doctor uses to measure your blood pressure is wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
+One method of checking is at your doctor’s office.
+Most often, they’ll check it by wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
 Then they listen to your pulse with a stethoscope while releasing air from the cuff.

 The gauge measures the pressure in the blood vessels when the heart beats (systolic) and when it rests (diastolic).